CS3219-AY2223S1/cs3219-project-ay2223s1-g24/user-service/readme.md

 ### GET `/login`:
 #### Body Parameters:
-- `email`: Email of user logging up
+- `email`: Email of user logging in
-- `password`: Password of user logging up
+- `password`: Password of user logging in
 #### Status codes:
-- `200`: User has successfully logged up
+- `200`: User has successfully logged in
 - `400`: Body parameters not specified correctly
 - `401`: No such account
 - `403`: Wrong password